Most phone makers have now released 5G devices already but we're still awaiting the first 5G-enabled iPhone.

 5 November 2018: iPhone 12 will be the first 5G iPhone

-The Fast Company reported in November 2018 that Apple would use Intel's 8161 5G modem in 2020, which led many to assume the first 5G compatible iPhone would be the iPhone 12.
+The Fast Company reported in November 2018 that Apple would use Intel's 8161 5G modems in 2020 [which turned out to be false as work on that modem was binned] which led many to assume the first 5G compatible iPhone would be the iPhone 12.

-At the time of the report, Apple and Qualcomm were still in legal disputes, which resulted in Apple switching to Intel chips for some of its iPhones.
+At the time of that report, Apple and Qualcomm were still in a legal dispute, which resulted in Apple switching to Intel chips for some of its iPhones.